 The feasibly study concluded that India high speed rail was technically and financially viable in areas which include traffic, tariffs, technology, and number of stations.

 Studies proposed a model which would result in the world’s least expensive high-speed service, with a fare priced at just 1.5 times a normal train on the same route.

 Japan Offers Deal to Win India High Speed Rail Bid

 Japan’s offer of financial support did not come as a surprise to Indian authorities.
 They’ve collaborated for some time now.

-According to reports, Japan stands to give 80% of the US$15 billion project cost at an effective interest rate of less than one percent.
+Japan stands to give 80% of the US$15 billion project cost at an effective interest rate of less than one percent.
 This is conditional on at least 30% of the equipment being sourced from Japanese manufacturers.

-Not only did they manage to edge out Japan in securing Indonesia’s first high speed rail, but they also won another contract in India.
+Not only did they edge out Japan in securing Indonesia’s first high speed rail, but they also won yet another contract in India.
 This time, to study the technical and commercial viability of a high-speed train between Delhi and Mumbai.
 A distance of over 1200km separates these two cities.

-- Why I’m Bullish on Singapore Real Estate - 15/10/2017
+- Why I’m Positive About Malaysia Real Estate - 03/11/2017

-- How to Invest in Emerging Markets the Right Way - 12/10/2017
+- Want to Avoid Recession?
+Invest in These 3 Markets - 26/10/2017